-Class guitar is designed to develop entry-level understanding of beginning guitar technique as well as understanding notation, improvisation, and elementary chord construction.
-This forum provides opportunity for students to explore their musical aspirations through guitar and expose them to basic musical concepts.
-Students must provide their own guitar.
+Class guitar is designed to develop an entry-level understanding of beginning guitar technique by applying an understanding of notation, improvisation, and elementary chord construction.
+This forum provides an opportunity for students to explore their musical aspirations through guitar and expose them to basic musical concepts while exploring a variety of repertoire from diverse times, places and cultures.